-This takes up a lot of the time and patience that should be spent on training and coaching.
+This takes up much of the time and patience managers should spend on training and coaching.

-If you’re worried about losing a few clients or prospects because of a new hire, then you may need more resources, (i.e. leads and clients), before even thinking about hiring a salesperson.
+If you’re worried about losing a few clients or prospects because of a new hire, you may need more resources (i.e., leads and clients) before even considering hiring a salesperson.
 The fewer you have, the more attached to the outcome of every interaction you’ll be.
 And it will be a lot harder to work on training and improvement in that situation.

 With an abundance of leads or a large book of business, you can give your salespeople the freedom to work out the kinks in their sales conversations.

-After any failed or less than satisfactory interaction, sit down with them and talk about what happened.
-Ask them questions to find out how they felt about it, where they think they went wrong, and how they can improve.
+After any failed or less-than-satisfactory interaction, sit down with them and discuss what happened.
+Ask new salespeople questions to find out how they felt about it, where they think it went wrong, and how they can improve.

 Don’t just give them the answers.
-If they’re following your process, they have to figure out how to make it work for them.
+If they’re following your process, they need to figure out how to make it work for them.
 Otherwise, you’ll always have to look over their shoulder.